danedngn/petclinic-pipeline-test/readme.md

 ![Alt text](./readmeimg/pipelinejob.png "Pipeline Job")

 - Go down to Pipeline settings, choose "Pipeline script from SCM," and fill in appropriate settings for repository
+- Also change branch from "master" to "main"

 ![Alt text](./readmeimg/pipelineconfig.png "Pipeline Config")